Spanish treasure fleet: Decline, revival and abolition

 The end of the War of the Spanish Succession in 1713 marked the beginning of the rule of the Bourbon dynasty over the Spanish Empire, which brought with it the Bourbon Reforms.
 These reforms, designed to halt Spain's decline and increase tax revenue, resulted in a series of changes to the fleet system throughout the 18th century.
 Philip V began the reforms by sending investigators to report on conditions in Spanish America, who brought back evidence of fraud.
 He and following Bourbon kings, notably including Charles III, would make a concerted effort to centralize the administration of Spanish America and more efficiently tax profits from overseas trade.
 One of these reforms was the granting of trading monopolies for certain regions to trading companies ran by peninsulares, such as the Guipuzcoan Company.
-Another involved the increased use of registered ships, or navíos de registro, traveling solo outside the fleet system to transport goods.
+Another involved the increased use of registered ships, or navíos de registro, travelling solo outside the fleet system to transport goods.
 These reforms gradually decreased reliance on the escorted convoys of the fleet system.
 In the 1780s, Spain opened its colonies to freer trade.
 In 1790, the Casa de Contratación was abolished, bringing to an end the great general purpose cargo convoys.
 Thereafter small groups of naval frigates were assigned specifically to transferring bullion as required.